Jhanvip20/jhanvipatel.github.io/README.md

 ## Hello,
   - I have recently graduated a Master of Data Science from Gannon University, specializing in Artificial Intelligence.
-With six years of experience as a Data Engineer, I excel in machine learning, data processing, and matrix optimization using tools like PyCharm, Pandas, and Python.
+With six years of experience as a Data Engineer, I excel in machine learning, data processing, and matrix optimization using tools like PyCharm, Pandas, and Python, MySQL.
   - As a Graduate Assistant, I developed a Student Dashboard for the Computer Science Department, boosting data analysis accuracy by 38%, and enhanced admissions data management.
 My project on extracting insights from large datasets increased performance assessment accuracy by 72%.
   - Previously, at Microchip Technology, I focused on Data Engineering and Security.
 I hold certifications in advanced embedded systems and Python programming from Vector India Private Limited.
   - My skills include Machine Learning, Data Visualization, Statistics, Deep Learning, and Data Structures & Algorithms.
 I am committed to advancing data science and analytics.